shrektan/ymd/README.md

 <!-- badges: start -->
 [![R-CMD-check](https://github.com/shrektan/ymd/workflows/R-CMD-check/badge.svg)](https://github.com/shrektan/ymd/actions) <!-- badges: end -->

-Handle common ymd Date Operations in R using Rust.
-It converts ymd integers or strings to Date, e.g., `211225` to `as.Date("2021-12-25")` and it provides addition helper functions like 'bop' or 'eop' (quick finding the beginning or ending of period, e.g., the 1st date of the year or month).
+Convert 'YMD' format number or string to Date efficiently, e.g., `211225` to `as.Date("2021-12-25")`, using Rust's standard library.
+It also provides helper functions to handle Date, e.g., quick finding the beginning or ending of the given period, adding months to Date, etc.

-It's similar to the `lubridate` package but will be much lighter and focuses on Date objects.
+It's similar to the `lubridate` package but is much lighter and focuses only on Date objects.

 ## Installation